 int third; // will not be colored

 for more information.
+When using a dark Theme, background colors are automatically darkened to fit in better with the theme and this can be controlled using the ThemeAutoScaleColors function.
 Note that the fgcolor and bgcolor syntax requires 010 Editor version 3.1 or higher.

 Any data written or read from a file depends upon the endian of the file (see Introduction to Byte Ordering).
 By default, all variables declared will have the same endian as the file, but the endian can be modified by using the functions BigEndian or LittleEndian (see I/O Functions).
 Using this technique, the same file can contain both little and big endian data.